 Here is a list of the various ministries and programmes we’re engaged in and support.

 Life Groups (also called LGs or Care Groups) are an essential part of EEFC's ministries.
 LGs offer a smaller and more closely knitted group for members to fellowship, do Bible study, pray and support one another.
-Currently, we have 10 LGs that are meeting regularly in the following locations:
+Currently, we have 14 LGs that are meeting regularly: